What You Need to Know About: Powered By People

 The main way makers sell through PBP today is through PBP Dropship.
 In short: you apply, get approved, import your products via PBP's Shopify app, and PBP shares your catalog with their retailer network.
 When a customer orders through one of those retailers, the order appears in your Shopify Admin and you ship it directly to the consumer.
 Your products ship under the retailer's branding, not yours.

-PBP's dropship network includes major retailers like West Elm, Pottery Barn, Nordstrom, Macy's, Crate & Barrel, and Wayfair — retailers that are typically very difficult for independent makers to access on their own.
+PBP's dropship network includes major retailers like PBP's dropship network includes major retailers like West Elm, Pottery Barn, Nordstrom, Bloomingdale's, Target, Crate & Barrel, Sur La Table, Lulu & Georgia, and Wayfair, plus a growing number of Shopify retailers, retailers that are typically very difficult for independent makers to access on their own.
 PBP handles the retailer integrations, technical compliance, marketing, and promotions.
+They manage all of this through what they call the PBP Portal — an all-in-one dashboard where you can manage your catalog, orders, and inventory across their retail network in one place.

 The program currently requires makers to use Shopify and to have inventory available in the US (though PBP offers warehousing solutions for international makers who need them).
 PBP also requires exclusivity for the dropship channel.